napari/docs/docs/tutorials/fundamentals/viewer.md

 ### Create Layer buttons

-New `Points`, `Shapes`, and `Labels` layers can be added to the viewer using the layer buttons between the layer controls and layer list.
-These correspond to the following calls:
+New empty `Points`, `Shapes`, and `Labels` layers can be added to the viewer using the layer buttons between the layer controls and layer list.
+This is equivalent to, for example, the following code to make an empty `Points` layer:

 ```{code-cell} python
 import napari